nicholasneo78/blackpink-classifier/README.md

 # Blackpink Classifier

-#### Aim: To build a Convolutional Neural Network (CNN) multi-classifier to classify images of kpop female group Blackpink members using keras.
+#### Aim: To build a Convolutional Neural Network (CNN) multi-classifier to classify the images of Blackpink members using keras.

 #### _Brief Introduction to Blackpink:_
 Blackpink is a 4-member female Korean pop band, consists of member Jisoo, Jennie, Rose and Lisa.
 This band debuted on 8th August 2016 under YG entertainment.

 #### _Task:_
-To classify the members of Blackpink as accurate as possible with their given labels (supervised learning).
+To classify the members of Blackpink accurately with their given labels (supervised learning).

 #### _This repository contains:_
   - File Structure of the initial setup